-One of my best friends is allergic to tree nuts and I am notoriously a worry-wart about him when we’re out dining.
-Having a seating chart – something I never thought I’d do – was actually super helpful because then my caterer knew exactly where he was sitting so he could be given his special servings that came nowhere near the cutting boards and knives that prepped any nuts.
+One of my best friends is allergic to tree nuts.
+Thus, I am notoriously a worry-wart about him when we're out dining.
+Having a seating chart was something I never thought I'd do.
+However, it was actually quite helpful because then my caterer knew exactly where he was sitting.
+This way, he could be given his special servings that came nowhere near the cutting boards and knives that prepped any nuts.

-If you have more than one guest with certain allergies or diets you can put them near each other for more streamlined serving & ensuring everyone gets the style of menu intended for them.” – Claire Eliza, Editor-in-Chief of Bridal Musings
+If you have more than one guest with certain allergies or diets you can put them near each other.
+This allows for more streamlined serving, ensuring everyone gets the style of menu intended for them.” – Claire Eliza, Editor-in-Chief of Bridal Musings

 Include a menu card in your wedding stationery order.